TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/ExtendExtbaseModel/Index.rst

 If the model is already extended but you only need to create the fields for your current installation you can proceed by extending the extended model.
+In the following steps of this tutorial use the previously extended model as original model.

-If the model has different types you can decide to introduce a new type and only extend that one type.
-This is for example commonly done when extending the model of EXT:news.
+If the model has different :ref:`Record types <extbase-persistance-record-types>` you can decide to introduce a new type and only extend that one type.
+This is for example commonly done when extending the model of :t3ext:`news`.

 If you are planing to publish your extension that extends another extensions model, research on `Packagist <https://packagist.org/>`__ and the `TER (TYPO3 extension repository) <https://extensions.typo3.org/>` for extensions that are already extending the model.
-If necessary but them in the `conflict` sections of you extensions :file:`composer.json` and :file:`ext_emconfig.php`.
+If necessary but them in the `conflict` sections of you extensions :ref:`composer-json` and :ref:`ext_emconf-php`.

 ..  _extending-extbase-model_find_original_model: